Alessia-G/Reactive_Knowledge_Management/README.md

 Github repository for the article 'Reactive Knowledge Management' (Ceri, Bernasconi, Gagliardi) [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This GitHub repository contains the instructions and the data needed to deploy a Neo4j demo in which are installed the four rules presented in the related article .
-The repository wants demonstrates the feasibility of the proposal outlined in the "Partitioned Knoweldge Management" article.
+The repository provides the material to demonstrate the feasibility of the proposal outlined in the "Partitioned Knoweldge Management" article.
+Specifically, it contains the instructions and the data needed to deploy a Neo4j demo in which the four reactive rules presented in the article are presented.

 ## Table of Contents